Skip to content

 • Incoming — record returned from receive.

-• AquamarineError — the unified error type used by all four operations.
+• AquamarineError — the unified error type.